ENG19CS0316-SoniaReddyGS/REST-countries-API/README.md

 [Rest Countries API] (https://restcountries.eu/)
 [CSS Modules] (https://github.com/css-modules/css-modules)

+**Running The App**
+In the project directory, you can run:

+npm start
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.

+npm run build
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

 **Future Steps**

 Add a map which would focus on the country that user views, probably using React Leaflet.